goramartin/master-thesis/docs/solutions/experiments/01-search-root-user-study.md

 The data structure can be used to generate various software artifacts.
 The ontology is a set of classes and properties.
 To create the data structure, one must start by searching for an appropriate root class of the data structure.
+After the root class is selected, the user models the data structure by adding properties of the root class to the data structure.
+The data structure is further modeled by adding properties of the already added property endpoints.

 **Task**

-You are assigned four short domain descriptions listed below.
-For each description, you are tasked to search for an appropriate root class of the data structure representing the domain description.
+You are assigned four data structure descriptions listed below.
+For each description, you are tasked to search for an appropriate root class of the data data structure in the Wikidata ontology.
 Please, follow the instructions below.

 **Instructions**